 Fartleks are slightly different from intervals in that you're playing around with different distances and speeds for the bulk of your workout versus sticking to one repetitive distance or pace.

-This helps you build fitness, get quicker and prepares you for the uneven paces of a race, where you might be faster at some points and slower at others, Hester. says.
-Adding fartleks will help train your body for any added pushes for speed come race day.
+This helps you build fitness and get quicker, and it prepares you for the uneven paces of a race, where you might run faster at some points and slower at others, Hester says.

 4. Get Cross-Country-Specific Shoes

-Regular road-running shoes would just sink entirely if you were running in mud or might slip on grass, which will slow you down, according to Ringwood.
+Regular road-running shoes would sink entirely if you were running in mud or might slip on grass, which will slow you down, Ringwood says.

 Our Favorite Cross-Country Shoes